What Is a Declarations Page?

 The declarations page comes in handy when filing a claim.
 With it, you can confirm many of your coverages, limits, and deductibles.

-When you're purchasing a home or auto, your lender will require proof of insurance.
-Your dec page is an official document and verifies your coverages, limits, and the insured(s) named in the policy.
-It will be updated when changes are made during your policy term.
+Your declarations page is an official document and verifies your coverages, limits, and the insured(s) named in the policy.
+It is updated when changes are made during your policy term.
 For example, if you add an endorsement, your insurance company will update the dec page and send you a revised copy.

 A declarations page is a great resource for quick, up-to-date information on your insurance policy.